-For each active share, a KIID is available which mentions, among others, the launch date, the reference currency and the historical performance.
-The KIIDs are available on the website www.bnpparibas-am.com
+For each active share, a KID is available on the website www.bnpparibas-am.com

 The Feeder will not support subscription or redemption fee for its investments in the Master.

 Indirect fee: 1.00% maximum

 For each day of the week on which banks are open for business in Luxembourg (a "Valuation Day"), there is a corresponding NAV which is dated the same day unless the net asset value of the Master is not calculated.